Thesavagecoder7784/Statistical-Data-Analysis-With-Pandas/README.md

-  -Analysis of NBA players and positions of all time -Basic Analysis of Most Expenive transfers in Football -Analysis of Actors,their Salary and Top Movies
+  -Analysis of NBA players and positions of all time -Basic Analysis of Most Expenive transfers in Football -Analysis of Actors,their Salary and Top Movies -Spanish National Team 2020= Enter a number to find the name and details of the player